-The Court Monitored Mediation, in the above backdrop is expected to bring the faith based mediation principles into the forefront, which can be well balanced, by the expert mediation team appointed by the Supreme Court, through the spiritual and religious dimension, to open a window of peace and communal harmony, through prayers, forgiveness and reconciliation is the ultimate expected objective of the Supreme Court, along with a political awakening for peace and socio- communal accords, by allowing the representatives of the communities to speak harmony , instead hatred, and to see beyond the limits of the dispute resolution, irrespective of a Mediated Settlement or a final adjudicated verdict by the Supreme Court , for a better human contact, by making the parties ready for accepting the end result, shall be the final outcome of the faith based Mediation in critical cases like this, for a Spiritual Mediation Resolution Model.
+The Court Monitored Mediation, in the above backdrop is expected to bring the faith-based mediation principles into the forefront, which can be well balanced, by the expert mediation team appointed by the Supreme Court, through the spiritual and religious dimension, to open a window of peace and communal harmony, through prayers, forgiveness, and reconciliation is the ultimate expected objective of the Supreme Court, along with a political awakening for peace and socio- communal accords, by allowing the representatives of the communities to speak harmony, instead of hatred, and to see beyond the limits of the dispute resolution, irrespective of a Mediated Settlement or a final adjudicated verdict by the Supreme Court, for better human contact, by making the parties ready for accepting the end result, shall be the final outcome of the faith-based Mediation in critical cases like this, for a Spiritual Mediation Resolution Model.

 Everything starts with God, in God, and everything returns to him.